openvinotoolkit/openvino/docs/articles_en/openvino-workflow/model-optimization.rst

    model-optimization-guide/weight-compression

-Model optimization means altering the model itself to improve its performance.
-It is an optional step, typically used only at the development stage, so that the pre-optimized model is used in the final AI application.
+Model optimization means altering the model itself to improve its performance and reduce its size.
+It is an optional step, typically used only at the development stage, so that a pre-optimized model is used in the final AI application.

 In OpenVINO, the default optimization tool is NNCF (Neural Network Compression Framework).
-It is a `set of compression algorithms <https://github.com/openvinotoolkit/nncf/blob/develop/docs/NNCFArchitecture.md>`__, organized as a Python package, that make your models smaller and faster.
+It is a `set of compression algorithms <https://github.com/openvinotoolkit/nncf/blob/develop/README.md>`__, organized as a Python package, that make your models smaller and faster.
 Note that NNCF is **not part of the OpenVINO package**, so it needs to be installed separately.
 It supports models in **PyTorch**, **TensorFlow** , **ONNX**, and **OpenVINO IR** formats, offering